erenaspire7/statue2human/README.md

 The paired dataset is located at [link](https://erenaspire7-gan-dataset.s3.eu-west-1.amazonaws.com/colourization-dataset-v2.zip).
 When extracted, there will be a `human` and a `statue` folder.
 These needs to be referenced in an .env file.
 Use the `.env.example` file as a reference for your `.env` file and write as follows.

+Make sure to change to path to reflect the absolute path location of the data.

 ```
 # path to the statue folder
 STATUE_PATH="/home/erenaspire7/repos/honours-project/keras-colorizer/data/statue"

 # path to the human folder
 HUMAN_PATH="/home/erenaspire7/repos/honours-project/keras-colorizer/data/human"

+BATCH_SIZE=50
 ```

 Then you can run the colourizer training script with